muenzpraeger/create-lwc-app/README.md

 ## lwc-services

-`lwc-create-app` is meant to be a one-stop-shop solution.
+`create-lwc-app` is meant to be a one-stop-shop solution.
 The created project contains everything you need to get started.
 It adds one dependecy, `lwc-services`.
 Find below the list of all the things that are bundled with it.
-When you create a project with `lwc-create-app` a number of predefined scripts get added to your `package.json`.
+When you create a project with `create-lwc-app` a number of predefined scripts get added to your `package.json`.

 ### Configuration